Make a Natural Home Remedy to Fix Strained Vocal Cords Apple Cider Vinegar vs Onion Syrup vs Salt ... and 13 more

 Method 6: Ginger

-Fresh juice from ginger reduces inflammation in the lining of the mucus membrane.
+Fresh juice from ginger reduces inflammation in the lining of the mucous membrane.
 You will also get a substantial reduction in pain after this treatment.
 Ginger has so many beneficial properties.
-In studies Ginger even kills cancer cells.
-So if you smoke this might be a good idea on a regular basis.

 - 2Place in a covered pan and boil for 10 minutes.